- Why Research

 Los Angeles, California

-- Seeking biomarkers that can predict response to targeted therapies so that more personalized treatment strategies can be employed.
+Goal: To identify biomarkers that can predict response to targeted therapies so that more personalized treatment strategies can be used.

 Full Research Summary